aws-samples/shopfloor-connectivity/docs/core/transformation-operator-configuration.md

 ---
 ### ToInt
-Converts numeric value to an int value
+Converts a numeric value into an integer value.

 **Type**: Datatype: Numeric